Sandy4321/Supervised_LDA/Readme.md

 *Scaling with larger corpus*

+Given that the slowest and hence the rate determining step of the script is the LDA transformation, it is here that we can make the biggest different in speed.
 The LDA function in gensim offers the possibility to run the model online where the model is updated in iterations running on chunks of the dataset, which also allows us to account for topic drifts.
 An even larger speed up can be obtained by running Distributed LDA function over different clusters.

 *Latent Dirichlet Allocation Topics* :